paumue/APNIC-conference-scraper/README.md

 This repository contains a Python web scraper to get the attendee lists of the bi-yearly APNIC conferences and a Jupyter Notebook to clean and standardise the data.

 The data is then used to create an interactive dashboard to explore the impact different countries and organisations have on the APNIC policy process.
+The tool can be found [here](https://datastudio.google.com/reporting/db0e734e-6882-432c-81f1-c87e17bedc34
+).

 This work was done as part of the King's Undergraduate Research Fellowship project **Mapping the Digital Silk Road** supervised by Dr. Elisa Oreglia and Dr. Ashwin Mathew.